aiverson97/baseballStats/README.md

 **_NOTE_** - playerID is no longer case sensitive so "tatisfe02", "TATISFE02", & "TaTiSfE02" all return the same data

 ## Building the App on Your Machine
+*NOTE* - Building the app on your local machine is no longer very necessary as I've made the api accessible over the internet here:<br>[https://baseballstats-api.herokuapp.com/api/](https://baseballstats-api.herokuapp.com/api/)
 ### Database

 #### Source